 (3) The contractor shall make supply chain traceability documentation available to the contracting officer within three business days upon the contracting officer's request.
 The contracting officer determines the acceptability and sufficiency of documentation.
 The contractor shall retain supply chain traceability documentation for ten years after final payment under this contract for audit and other valid government purposes.
 If the contractor fails to retain or provide the documentation, or the contracting officer finds the documentation to be unacceptable, the contracting officer may take corrective action, including, but not limited to, cancellation of undelivered orders or rejection of delivered supplies.

-SUBPART 4.8 - GOVERNMENT CONTRACT FILES
+SUBPART 4.8 - GOVERNMENT CONTRACT FILES (Revised March 31.
+2021 through PROCLTR 2021-08)

 4.802 Contract files.

 (f) DLR sites shall follow the processes and systems at the Military Services sites.

 4.804 Closeout of contract files.